Shijia1997/ADMerge/README.md

 # Installation

-Use the following codes to install the CSTWAS package
+Use the following codes to install the ADMerge package
 ```R
 library(devtools)
 install_github("Thewhey-Brian/ADMerge")